uchicago-2026-capp30122/project-chi-ed/README.md

 brew add pandoc
 ```

-6. Tests
-We included a few tests for different sections of our code.
-The test files are in `tests/` and can be reviewed to see which functionalities
-are tested.
+6. The following command can be used to run some tests, making sure that the data is in the form it should be for the dashboard and report generation:
 ```
 uv run pytest
 ```